-The introduction of what is called the postal PCN is not a new concept.
-This power has been available in London since 2000.
-Milton Keynes Council will now be issuing these notices where vehicles have driven away before the PCN can be completed and issued to the motorist or attached to the vehicle.
+Milton Keynes Council issue these notices where vehicles have driven away before the PCN can be completed and issued to the motorist or attached to the vehicle.
 The Civil Enforcement Officer (CEO) will be required to provide evidence that the PCN was 'in production' and would otherwise have to be cancelled on return to the parking office.

 If you make a challenge during the 14-day discount period we will place your PCN on hold until we respond.
 If your challenge is unsuccessful you can still pay at the discounted amount if paid within 14 days of the rejection letter.

 Please don’t write to us again until you receive a Notice to Owner which is sent to the registered keeper of the vehicle.

 If the penalty has not been paid within the 28 day payment period, a letter will be issued to the vehicles registered owner (Notice to Owner).
 The Notice to Owner explains the grounds for challenging the PCN.
 If your formal appeal is unsuccessful you may need to pay the charge in full.
 The council will send you a 'Notice of Rejection', explaining the reasons that your challenges have been rejected.
 This letter will include details of how you can formally appeal online to Traffic Penalty Tribunal.

 You can only appeal once you have received your 'Notice of Rejection'.

 Please refer to the https://www.trafficpenaltytribunal.gov.uk/how-to-appeal/ site for further information on how to appeal and the grounds of appeal on which an adjudicator can cancel a PCN.
 The adjudicator will examine your case and their decision is legally binding on both parties.